New to AgriWebb? Learn more here.

 On the Web App left hand navigation bar, click Account, then Farm Management.

-In the list of farms, click Actions, then Settings.
+In the list of farms, click Settings next to the relevant farm.

 The following window will open with all the available settings.
 Select Animal units.
 You can now choose the desired unit for livestock on this farm.